ra024940/Pair_trading_Cointegration/Beta_README.md

 <p align="center">
              Y(price A) = α(Time) + βX(Price B) + ε , for t = 1, . . . , T

 The idea behind this procedure is to get the regression error term (ε) for each T and this time-series could be assumed to be Stationary.
-To test this Null Hypothesis, it was  performed the augmented Dickey-Fuller test (ADF)
+To test this Null Hypothesis, it was  performed the augmented Dickey-Fuller test (ADF), and considered as a candidate for trading those pairs that had a test statistic greater than the 5% critical value for multiple periods considered in the regression, as stated above we performe multiple regressions with different data collection sizes to achieve greater confidence ( Last 100, 120, ..., N daily closes).

 <!-- Approach -->
 ### Project Approach and Definition